volt-software/Ichor/docs/02-CMakeOptions.md

 ## ICHOR_USE_HARDENING

+Turned on by default.
 Uses compiler-specific flags which add stack protection and similar features, as well as adding safety checks in Ichor itself.

 ## ICHOR_USE_SPDLOG (optional dependency)